AndyDentFree/SpriteKittenly/ResizingRemit/README.md

 }
 ```

+Look at the code in `SpriteKitContainerWithGen.makeView` for the lambda it assigns to `onLayout`.
+This performs two vital roles:

+1. lifecycle - Using context stored in the nested `Coordinator` class, it completes the lifecycle of the SKView calling `presentScene`.
+This implies that the emitters within the scene are not created until this lambda invoked.
+2. Resizing - layout changes after resizing the SwiftUI view structure.

 ### sizeThatFits ignored
 Note that this is called **many** times with a variety of different sizes, often with one dimension being zero.
 The `AgnosticViewRepresentable` code to use `sizeThatFits` was left in, commented out, if you want to test it further.